brettmauricewilliams/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

     Learning backend development to integrate APIs for IT services

-- Values that are important to me in a work environment:
+ -Values that are important to me in a work environment:

    A work culture that encourages finding creative solutions